 I write for many guest blogs, publications and have been interviewed on National TV and local radio, sharing my knowledge and expertise on gardening for wellbeing and self-care.

-If you would like to interview Kendall or include her comments or view in your piece please get in touch here.
+If you would like me to write for you, to interview me or include my comments or view in your piece please get in touch here.

 7 beautiful foods to plant in your garden

 Chives have a gorgeous ball-shaped flower that’s bright purple.
 Both the leaves and flowers are edible and can be used in dishes such as eggs royale, hearty soups and frittata as well as flavouring creamy cheeses and butter.

 In borders, “if the [chive] flowers aren’t picked they will run to seed and you’ll have clumps of chives popping up everywhere,” said mindful gardening coach, Kendall Marie Platt.
 Free food!

 Kendall, 35, took up gardening by chance when she moved into a new home and the yard needed some sprucing up.
 “It’s a form of active rest that keeps the brain just occupied enough so it doesn't wander from the activity you’re doing, but not so much that it becomes stressed,” she tells Bustle.
 “It has given me a sense of agency.”
 Since then, she’s come to love the meditative effects of planting so much that she became a mindful gardening coach.